DachengLi1/AMP/README.md

 ## Code Logic
 Basic logic of AMP is implemented in several files:
-- The main function (homogeneous.py, het_cluster.py, het_model.py) iteratively applies the cost model and selects the best ones to launch real trials.
+- The main function (homogeneous.py, het_cluster.py, het_model.py) iteratively applies the cost model and optimize.
 - cost_xxx.py implements the cost model.
-(We are in the process to reproduce the SA ablation study, please ignore the mp_avg variable.)
 - pipe.py implements the dynamic programming algorithm.
-- sa.py gives possible candidates for the main function to loop.
+- sa.py provides possible candidates for the main function.
 - amp_utils.py implements other functions such as launching real trials with given configurations.

 ## Citation